Please ensure Javascript is enabled for purposes of website accessibility

 Note that State is not included in the JSON as its value is the default value.

-Further, Measurement is not included in the second event (12:00:00) as zero is the default value for numbers.
+Further, Measurement is not included in the second data point (12:00:00) because zero is the default value for numbers.

-Window of events between two timestamps with mixed boundaries
+Window of data points between two timestamps with mixed boundaries

-With a startBoundary of Inside, only values inside the start boundary (after 13:30) are included in the result.
-With an end boundary of Outside, one value outside the end index (after 15:30) is included:
+With a startBoundary of Inside, only data points inside the start boundary (after 13:30) are included in the result.
+With an end boundary of Outside, one data point outside the end index (after 15:30) is included:

 GET api/v1/Tenants/{tenantId}/Namespaces/{namespaceId}/Streams/Simple/Data?startIndex=2017-11-23T12:30:00Z&&startBoundaryType=1&endIndex=2017-11-23T15:30:00Z&endBoundaryType=2